 - Baby shampoo or liquid fabric softener

-Instead, fill a sink or large basin with tepid (cool) water and add two tablespoons of baby shampoo or liquid fabric softener.
+Fill a sink or large tub with cool water, and add 2 tablespoons baby shampoo or liquid fabric softener.
 Mix the solution well.

-Using a sturdy cork bulletin board and stainless steel t-shaped or push pins (to prevent rusting), gently begin stretching the sweater back into its original shape and size.
-Pin it into place every two inches or so as you move around the edges.
+Using a sturdy cork bulletin-board or blocking boards as well as stainless-steel T-shaped pins or push pins (to prevent rusting), gently begin stretching the sweater back into its original shape and size on the board(s).
+Pin the sweater into place every two inches or so as you move around the edges.
 You may need to readjust the shape several times as you go.